Hyde Park, Chicago: 53rd Street

 53rd Street is Hyde Park's oldest shopping district, lined with many small businesses and restaurants offering various dining options.
 Harper Court, a small-business-oriented shopping center, extends north of 53rd Street along Harper Avenue.
 A farmers' market is held there in the summer.

 55th Street

 The segment of 55th Street between the Metra line and the lake offers a series of ethnic restaurants serving Thai, Japanese, and Korean cuisine.
 To the west of the Metra line between 54th and 55th streets lies the Hyde Park Shopping Center.

-The shopping center is anchored by the Trader Joe's grocery store, and also includes a Walgreens, Ace Hardware, Office Depot, Potbelly Sandwich Works, Ascione Bistro, the Bonjour Bakery and Cafe, and upscale French restaurant La Petite Folie.
+Among the best-known establishments on East 55th Street is Woodlawn Tap (“Jimmy’s”), a neighborhood bar operating continuously since 1948.

 57th Street

-57th Street is noted for its independent bookstores, including Powell's Books Chicago (the original location of a Powell's Books) and the general-readership branch of the Seminary Co-op bookstore, known as "57th Street Books."
-57th Street also offers the Medici Restaurant and Bakery, TrueNorth Cafe, and the Salonica Restaurant, along with small grocery stores, hair stylists, and dry cleaners.
+57th Street is noted for its independent bookstores.
+57th Street also offers restaurants along with small grocery stores, hair stylists, and dry cleaners.
 On the first weekend in June, the venerable 57th Street Art Fair takes up 57th Street between Kimbark and Kenwood avenues.